 Plan For the Long Haul:

-I think one of the things that would have been helpful for me early on was to be able to understand that building a store here is a long term kind of project.
+I think one of the things that would have been helpful for me early on as a new TPT seller was to be able to understand that building a store here is a long-term kind of project.
 You hope for (and I think a few do achieve) an instant success story.
 But the truth is, this is a long haul kind of build your business thing.
 You have to stay consistent, even on the days when it feels like it’s not going anywhere major.
 It can be challenging because as someone above mentioned, there is a *steep* learning curve.
 Even being the talented folks we are, there is a steep learning curve.
 You might come to the table with video chops or design skills, but you still have to get in and paddle through the Pinterest waters or jump into blogging.
 There’s a lot to it.

 I think it’s really important to know that you’ll enjoy it.
 There’s a lot of time investment involved, and your store becomes this personal tangible thing that you really want to see grow and bloom.
 I think it would have helped to know that, too, at the beginning. ~Glimmercat Education